vitoc/creditscoreblockchain/README.md

 # Decentralized Trust with Ethereum (Credit Score Scenario)

-This is a readable blockchain application that is based on a minimalist credit score sharing scenario.
+This is a readable Ethereum DApp written in Solidity (and Node.js) that is based on a minimalist credit score sharing scenario.
 It shows how information can be shared between participants of a blockchain.

 It is part of the [Decentralized Trust example scenario on Azure Architecture Center][architecture].